POOSD/The-Legend-of-Kaneko-Ono/README.md

 # Product Vision

-"Our project entitled, “The Legend of Kaneko Ono (カネコ オノ)" is a game built for players of side scrolling shooter games who want a fresh take on their beloved genre with new mechanics.
-This leads to changing the way that players understand the genre of side scrolling shooters in that it can be more interactive than just avoiding the enemies and scoring points.
-As fans of the genre we decided to build a game that incorporates mechanics and gimmicks that aren’t in other games currently on the market.
+Our project entitled, “The Legend of Kaneko Ono (カネコ オノ)" is a cyberpunk-themed game, built for fans of side scrolling shooter games who want a fresh take on their beloved genre with new mechanics.
+This leads to changing the way that players experience the genre of side scrolling shooters in that it can be more interactive than just avoiding the enemies and scoring points.

+As fans of the genre, we decided to build a game that incorporates mechanics and gimmicks that aren’t in other games currently on the market.
 Unlike games such as R-Type, Gradius, or Darius, our product offers a fresh and modern experience by encouraging more risk-reward strategic thinking than typical side-scrolling shooters, and adds unique complexities via “hacking” mechanics that still complement traditional side-scrolling mechanics."

+Specifically, our game will feature an enemy type known as the "drones".
+They'll be smaller than normal ships.
+Each drone will be encompassed by a circular area; if the player sticks around in one of these areas, they'll start getting hacked, and if they stick around for too long, they'll have a piece of their ship disabled.
+First, their faster movement options, then their view of the hacking zone's perimeter will be blurred; then their shields will be weakened, and finally the player's firing functionality will be disabled.
+As counterplay to this mechanic, the player can leave a drone's zone to stop getting hacked.

 ## Team Members